 - Race: 63% White, 30% Black, 3% Asian, 4% Other

 - Median household income 2011: $54,798, above the U.S. average of $50,502

 High school graduate 85.8%, Some college or associates degree 27.0%, Bachelor's degree or higher 31.2%

 (p): Esri forecasts for 2016

 Notes: Greater Richmond includes the City of Richmond and Chesterfield, Hanover, and Henrico counties.
-The Richmond MSA includes these localities plus the cities of Petersburg, Colonial Heights, and Hopewell and the counties of Amelia, Caroline, Charles City, Cumberland, Dinwiddie, Goochland, King and Queen, King William, Louisa, New Kent, Powhatan, Prince George, and Sussex.
+The Richmond MSA includes these localities plus the cities of Petersburg, Colonial Heights, and Hopewell and the counties of Amelia, Caroline, Charles City, Dinwiddie, Goochland, King William, New Kent, Powhatan, Prince George, and Sussex.